HigherOrderCO/Kind/README.md

-## Formality
+# Formality

 An efficient programming language featuring formal proofs.

-Like Agda, Idris and Coq, Formality has a powerful type system capable of expressing and proving arbitrary theorems about its programs.
-Like Rust, C and C++, it is very lightweight and doesn't require a garbage collection.
-Unlike both, its runtime is massively parallel, being the first general-purpose programming language aiming the GPU.
-This allows it to be used for cases that are simply not viable in other proof assistants, such as smart contracts and computer graphics.
+## Features

+- **Formal proofs:** Formality's type system allows it to [prove theorems](https://en.wikipedia.org/wiki/Curry%E2%80%93Howard_correspondence) about its own programs.

+- **Optimality:** Formality performs beta-reduction (lambda substitution) [optimally](https://www.amazon.com/Implementation-Functional-Programming-Languages-Theoretical/dp/0521621127).

+- **No garbage-collection:** Formality doesn't require a garbage collection, making it resource-efficient.

+- **EVM-compatibility:** Formality can be compiled to the EVM to run [Ethereum](https://www.ethereum.org/) smart-contracts.

+- **GPU-compatibility:** Formality can also compile to CUDA / OpenCL and run in thousands of cores, making it *very fast*.

+- **Simplicity:** The entire implementation is ~2k LOC and aims to be kept simple.

-### How?
+## How?

-Formality is merely a syntax for expressing inductive types (data) and dependent functions (computation).
-It is compilled to [Cedille-Core](https://github.com/maiavictor/cedille-core), which acts as a minimalist termination / consistency checker for it, allowing us to prove mathematical theorems about its programs.
-It is, then, compiled to the [Abstract Calculus](https://github.com/maiavictor/abstract-calculus), a massivelly parallel, non-garbage-collected and optimal model of computation.
-This lightweight runtime allows it to be used both for front-end applications and back-end smart-contracts.
+*Theorem proving* is possible thanks to dependent functions and inductive datatypes, similarly to [Coq](https://coq.inria.fr/refman/language/cic.html), [Agda](https://github.com/agda/agda) and other proof assistants.
+To guarantee mathematical meaningfulness, Formality is compiled to [Cedille-core](https://github.com/maiavictor/cedille-core), a minimalist type theory which acts as a termination and consistency checker.

+*Optimality*, no *garbage-collection*, *EVM* and *GPU* compatibility are all possible due to compilation to the [symmetric interaction calculus](https://github.com/MaiaVictor/symmetric-interaction-calculus), a lightweight computing model that combines good aspects of the Turing Machine and the Lambda Calculus.
+In order for this to work, Formality enforces some compile-time restrictions based on Elementary Affine Logic.

-### Example
+## Example

+Here is a minimal example with some definitions, and a trivial proof that `2 + 2 = 4`.

 ```haskell
 let the(P : Type, x : P) =>